 As part of our agent-based modeling approach, we released version 1.0.0 of bl.cli, a tool to run Monte Carlo simulations of our model.
-We initially built bl.cli to make it easier for our economists to produce data to quickly compare race results under heuristic strategies. bl.cli runs the Monte Carlo simulation and streams the results to a file.
+We initially built bl.cli to make it easier for our economists to produce data to quickly compare results of AI competition scenarios under heuristic strategies. bl.cli runs the Monte Carlo simulation and streams the results to a file.
 It has grown into a tool that allows anyone comfortable with command-line applications to run Monte Carlo simulations of our model and, in the long run, reproduce our results.

 bl.cli has the following features: